Rishav2004-Das/studio/README.md

-# Firebase Studio - Snaggy App
+# Firebase Studio - Telebounties App

-This is a NextJS starter in Firebase Studio for the Snaggy application.
+This is a NextJS starter in Firebase Studio for the Telebounties application.

 ## Getting Started